So, what exactly is airspace?

-Learning about and navigating SUAs as a student pilot was vital to the safety of my flight training.
+Every pilot has to learn airspace classes, and everyone has their own method from studying charts to memorizing flashcards.
+Learning about and navigating SUAs as a student pilot was vital to my safety.
 Certainly, I consistently relied on this knowledge.
-It served me well during my world flight, and it serves me today.
-Most importantly, understanding and experiencing the SUAs in the U.S. provided a solid foundation.
+It served me well during my world flight.
+Most importantly, understanding and experiencing airspace in the U.S. provided a solid foundation.
 This prepared me for my world flight thanks to the standardization efforts by IACO.

 Did you know…?